AnantharamanLab/ViWrap/README.md

 * `--db_dir/-d`: (***required***) database directory (default = $current_dir/ViWrap_db).

-* `--identify_method`: (***required***) the virus identifying method to choose: vb - VIBRANT; vs - VirSorter2 and CheckV; dvf - DeepVirFinder; vb-vs - Use VIBRANT and VirSorter2 to get the overlapped viruses (default); vb-vs-dvf - Use all these three methods and get the overlapped viruses. "vb-vs" is recommended by us since overlapped virus identification will provide more confident results. "vb-vs-dvf" would be too stringent to provide comprehensive virus identification results.
+* `--identify_method`: (***required***) the virus identifying method to choose: vb - VIBRANT; vs - VirSorter2 and CheckV; dvf - DeepVirFinder; genomad - geNomad (default, fast with good virus identification performance); vb-vs - Use VIBRANT and VirSorter2 to get the overlapped viruses; vb-vs-dvf - Use all these three methods and get the overlapped viruses. "vb-vs" is recommended by us since overlapped virus identification will provide more confident results. "vb-vs-dvf" would be too stringent to provide comprehensive virus identification results.

 * `--conda_env_dir`: (***required***) the directory where you put your conda environment files.
 It is the parent directory that contains all the conda environment folders.